Due Process and Confidentiality

 Timelines may be extended if mutually agreeable to all involved parties.

-Individuals shall be given the toll-free number for the Ohio Department of Developmental Disabilities (ODMR/DD) and Ohio Legal Rights Service.
+Individuals shall be given the toll-free number for the Ohio Department of Developmental Disabilities and Disability Rights Ohio.

 An individual, parent of a minor or guardian will be given written notice of the appeal rights when an individual is deemed ineligible or at least ten days before any program change.

 1. Within 30 days of the denied or proposed action, the individual, parent of a minor, or guardian files a written appeal to the appropriate agency director.

 2. If the individual, parents of a minor, or guardian has difficulty in reading or writing, an oral report is accepted and documented by the director receiving the report.

 3. The director conducts an investigation and responds to the appeal within ten calendar days.